ramirorichmand/ramirorichmand/README.md

 But hey, no worries if you're not able to contribute right now!
 I totally get it.
 Your presence and support alone are already a great motivation that inspire me to push forward on this adventure. 🚀

 Thanks again for being here and considering supporting me.
-Sending you positive vibes for an awesome day! ✌️🧿
+Have an awesome day! ✌️

 <a href="https://www.buymeacoffee.com/ramiro.richmand"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;"  target="_blank"></a>